 Property taxes, franchise taxes, licenses and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period, subject to the availability criterion.
 Sales and use taxes are classified as derived tax revenues and are recognized as revenue when the underlying exchange takes place and the revenues are measurable and available.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met, subject to the availability criterion.
-Only the portion of special assessments receivable due within the current fiscal period is considered to be measurable and available only when cash is received by the City.
+Only the portion of special assessments receivable due within the current fiscal period is considered to be susceptible to accrual as revenue of the current period.
+All other revenue items are considered to be measurable and available only when cash is received by the City.